Hebilicious/authjs-nuxt/docs/getting-started.md

 </template>
 ```

+## 📝 Middlewares

-Use the `auth` middleware to protect your pages.
+Use middlewares to protect your pages.

 `pages/private.vue`